 Once your funds are available to withdraw, click on the “My Business” tab, and then the “Withdraw balance” button.
 You can withdraw your available Fiverr funds using PayPal, Fiverr Revenue Card, or bank transfer.

 Keep in mind that Fiverr takes a percentage of the payment for their fees.
 For sellers, this means you get 80% of the gig’s sale price.
 Fiverr charges sellers 5.5% of the total value if the gig is over $75, and an additional $2.50 if it’s less than $75 (Fiverr changed this from $2 on sub-$50 orders in June 2023).
 You can use our handy Fiverr fee calculator to see how much you’ll earn as a freelancer or how much you’ll need to pay extra as a buyer.

 Let’s now talk a little more about how Fiverr works for buyers.

 How Fiverr Works For Buyers

-If you’re a Fiverr buyer, it’s very easy to find the right person for the job.
+If you’re a Fiverr buyer, it’s very easy to find the right person for the job, no matter what the job is.
 Fiverr’s homepage automatically recommends several freelancers and gigs on offer, but you can also search for exactly what you’re looking for.
-As an example, say you’re looking for someone to create a minimalist logo for your brand.
+As an example, let’s say you’re looking for someone to create a minimalist logo for your brand.